messiah2305/Catboost/README.md

 # Catboost
-Implement code of Catboost algorithm
+Implement code of Catboost algorithm<br>
-The repo consists of normalized as well as standardized versions of the code on the data also
+The repo consists of normalized as well as standardized versions of the code on the data also.